 → Writing Prompt 4: Imagine a world where electricity had never been invented.
 Write an essay explaining how the lack of electricity would impact you personally today.

 → Writing Prompt 5: Transportation is a necessary part of modern life.
 Write an essay that explains how American families use the car.
 Explain how it is used for business, pleasure, and emergencies.

 → Writing Prompt 6: The telephone has become a very important part of everyday life.
-Write an essay explaining how the phone has changed American life and the different ways the family uses it.
+Write an essay explaining how traditional phones and mobile phones have changed American life and the different ways the family uses it.

 Technology Writing Prompts Continue

-→ Writing Prompt 11: Think about a new invention you would like to create.
+→ Writing Prompt 13: Think about a new technological invention you would like to create.
 Describe this invention and tell what it can do.

 → Writing Prompt 14: Methods of communication have changed drastically over the past 50 years.
 Do you feel these changes on how we communicate have caused more stress or have made life easier for this generation compared to your parents and grandparent’s lives?

 → Writing Prompt 15: Flying cars will probably be a part of your future.
 What types of laws do you think we’ll need for this new invention?
 More importantly, what do you think the maximum speed limit should be for flying cars?
 How will take-offs and landings be handled?
 Will we need to drive to an airstrip to start our journeys or will the car be able to lift off right from our driveways?